aljo-microsoft/demo/README.md

 # Status
 Last Tested 10/23/2019

-Today JavaService mvn package, and dockerfile will built; haven't successful run service yet.
+Today JavaService mvn package, and dockerfile build succesfully; deployed successfully to ACI.
+Next will validate implementation by provisioning Azure SQL database.
+Then will update SFPKG and AzureDeploy.json.

 Rest is notes from a few days ago: